EnterpriseDB/barman/new_docs/user_guide/configuration.rst

 **wal_streaming_conninfo**

-This connection string is used by Barman to connect to the PostgreSQL server for receiving WAL segments via streaming replication and for checking the replication slot status.
+This connection string is used by Barman to connect to the Postgres server for receiving WAL segments via streaming replication and for checking the replication slot status.
 If not specified, Barman defaults to using ``streaming_conninfo`` for these tasks. ``wal_streaming_conninfo`` must connect to a Postgres instance within the